runnerty/runnerty/docs/dependencies.md

 With Runnerty we can also establish dependencies of an evaluation using values of our processes or chains.
 If you want to know more about the use of values in Runnerty, click on [here](values.md).

 ### Evaluators

-The structure of the evaluator is {"value 1"; "$condition": "value 2"}.
+The structure of the evaluator is {"value 1"; "\$condition": "value 2"}.
-Of course in these values you can make use of all the [functions] (functions.md).
+Of course in these values you can make use of all the [functions](functions.md).
 These are the evaluators you can use:

 ```
 $eq    - equal.
 Examples: {"VAL_1": {"$eq": "VAL_2"}}, {"@GV(VAR1)": {"$eq": "@GV(VAR2)"}}
 $ne    - not equal.
 Example: {"@UPPER(str_sample)": {"$ne": "@GV(VAR2)"}}